 In sum, the weakness of state institutions and the failures of public policy projects were very much in the public attention during the nineteenth century in Latin America and Spain.
-The sense of "falling behind" pervaded Latin America even before the wars of independence were over, particularly in the comparison with the United States.
+The sense of "falling behind" pervaded Latin America even before the wars of independence were over, particularly in comparison with the United States.
 Despite the early promise, visitors and inhabitants were soon bemoaning the lack of relative progress and even regression visible throughout the continent.
 In his Democracy in America, Tocqueville went so far as to note that "no nations upon the face of the earth are more miserable than those of South America."
-The perception of backwardness when contrasted with advanced European nations was similarly strong in Spain during the whole period, and it became overwhelming at the end of the century.
-As the famous liberal philosopher José Ortega y Gasset described the problem a few years later, a competent professional and intellectual elite constitutes the backbone of the state.
-Lacking such an elite, Spain could only be described as invertebrate -- that is to say weak and backward -compared to other, advanced European nations.
-2 Unsurprisingly, a similar idea of the state as invertebrate, or hollow at the core, has kept recurring in analysis of the problems and setbacks for state-building in Latin America.
+The perception of backwardness when contrasted with other European nations was similarly strong in Spain during the whole period, and it became overwhelming at the end of the century.
+As the famous liberal philosopher José Ortega y Gasset described the problem a few years later, Spain could only be described as invertebrate - that is to say weak and backward - compared to other, advanced European nations.
+Unsurprisingly, a similar idea of the state as invertebrate, or hollow at the core, has kept recurring in analysis of the problems and setbacks for state building in Latin America.